-Teaching Fellow in Historical Performance and Staff Pianist
+Teaching Fellow in Historical Performance, Staff Pianist and Professor of Accompaniment

 “(The Davies Duo)…a fine reputation for intelligent, sensitive, technically assured and vital performances of a wide range of 20th century repertoire…”